190ikp/k8s_vm_cluster/README.md

-# VM Auto Provision for Testing Kubernetes Cluster
+# VM Auto Provision for Testing Kubernetes cluster

-required
+Required:

 - vitualbox
 - vagrant
+- `vagrant-hosts` plugin
-- vagrant-hosts
+- `vagrant-cachier` plugin (optional)

-to run all virtual machines, `cd` to the directry including `Vagrantfile` and run `vagrant up`.
+You can change some envs.
+Please read `Vagrantfile`.

+To launch a cluster, run `vagrant up -d` in this dir.

+At this time, you can launch single control-plane cluster.